We don’t let any of the goodness of our Biscotti

 -

-Prato Biscuits – also commonly known as cantucci or cantuccini – are part of the Tuscany confectionary tradition that sees them as a perfect end meal in combination with Vin Santo.
+Prato Biscuits – commonly known as cantucci or cantuccini – are baked evey day by our Biscuit Factory since 1958 and are part of the Tuscany confectionary tradition that sees them as a perfect end meal in combination with Vin Santo.

 Recommended pairings: